btqdesign/axity-v1/wp-content/plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==

+= 3.0.7 =
+* Replaced deprecated wp_get_sites() with get_sites()

 = 3.0.6.0 =
+* Fixed an issue where some serial arrays get treated as objects instead of arrays and search/replace was getting missed
 * Updated Kint library to resolve issues on some rare environments running OPCache and XCache

 = 3.0.5.9 =